Email FacebookTwitterMenu burgerClose thin

 Share

 Investing in home improvements can lead to tax savings, but only if the upgrades qualify as capital improvements.
-These expenses cannot be deducted immediately.
-Instead, they’re factored in when you sell your home.
-For homeowners whose profits fall below the capital gains exclusion threshold, this deduction may not be significant.
-However, for those who make substantial upgrades and sell their home for a profit exceeding the exclusion limit, it can result in significant tax savings.
+You cannot deduct these immediately.
+Instead, you factor them in when you sell your home.
+For homeowners whose profits fall below the capital gains exemption threshold, this deduction may not be significant.
+However, for those who make substantial upgrades and sell their home for a profit exceeding $250,000 ($500,000 for joint filers) it can result in significant tax savings.

 Capital Improvement Deduction Basics

-Funds spent to improve a home can be deducted from the capital gains when a home is sold, potentially reducing capital gains taxes.
+When you sell a home you can deduct funds spent on improvements from the capital gains.
+This potentially reduces the capital gains taxes.
 The deductible expenses have to be for improvements that last more than a year.
 The Internal Revenue Service defines the term like this: “Improvements add to the value of your home, prolong its useful life, or adapt it to new uses.”
+1

 Minor repairs, on the other hand, are not deductible.
 Here’s the IRS definition of a non-deductible expense: “Any costs of repairs or maintenance that are necessary to keep your home in good condition but don’t add to its value or prolong its life.”